This is a paragraph. Writing in paragraphs lets visitors find what they are looking for quickly and easily.

 Noise control in buildings for residential use in England and Wales are regulated using Approved Document E. (Scotland and Northern Ireland have their own equivalent).

 This Building Regulation applies to any kind of new building used as a dwelling, including houses and apartments; and rooms for residential purposes, such as students and nurses accommodation, nursing homes and hotels.
-It also applies to dwellings that have been created as a result of a conversion or material change of use.
+It also applies to dwellings that have been created because of a conversion or material change of use.

 The aim of the regulation is to protect residents from the noise of activities in other rooms or adjoining properties.